 How long does Botox last?

-Want your Botox treatment to work for as long as possible?
+Want your anti-wrinkle injections to last as long as possible?

-In the first few hours after treatment, try moving your facial muscles—frown, raise your eyebrows, look surprised, and smile.
-This helps the Botox spread and settle more effectively.
+In the first few hours after treatment, gently moving your facial muscles—such as frowning, raising your eyebrows, smiling, and looking surprised—may help the product settle more effectively.

 • Avoid touching the area

-On the first day, try not to rub the treated areas.
-It’s also best to avoid bending forward, facial massages, exfoliation, intense exercise, saunas, or beauty treatments.
-And for the first four hours, don’t lie down or sleep.
+On the first day, avoid rubbing or massaging the treated areas.
+It is also advisable to avoid bending forward, exfoliating, intense exercise, saunas, and other facial treatments.
+For the first four hours, remain upright and avoid lying down.

 • Start early